-RSRC parents are encouraged to participate in the school community through volunteer hours and monthly community meetings.
+RSAR parents are encouraged to participate in the school community through volunteer hours and monthly community meetings.
 Parents of students with IEP's are full members of the parent/school community.
-Parents are invited to participate in Community Advisory Committee (CAC) meetings through El Dorado County Office of Education (EDCOE) via online connection to learn more about topics related to special education needs.
+Parents are invited to participate in Community Advisory Committee (CAC) meetings through EDCOE via online connection to learn more about topics related to special education needs.
 All meetings requiring translation are translated.
 These meetings provide additional training to parents in collaboration with our Charter SELPA.
 Parents are also encouraged to join Parents Helping Parents who meet on campus.
-Lastly, we combine additional parental trainings on numerous subjects for all parents-those with IEPs and those without-with our monthly school community meetings.
+Lastly, we combine additional parental trainings on numerous subjects for all parents - those with IEPs and those without, with our monthly school community meetings.